-If you have developed a non freezing cold injury while serving in the British army or armed forces, you could be entitled to claim compensation.
+If you have developed a Non Freezing Cold Injury (NFCI) while serving for the British Armed Forces, you could be entitled to compensation.

 What is a Non Freezing Cold Injury?

 A Non Freezing Cold Injury is typically caused where the hands and feet have been exposed to cold and wet, which leads to damage to the blood vessels.
 You don’t have to be in sub-zero temperatures to develop a Non Freezing Cold Injury, and injuries are generally caused in the course of training and duties in the UK.

 Symptoms tend to affect the hands and feet, and include:-

 During World War I, Non Freezing Cold Injuries were known more commonly as ‘trench foot’.
 Since then, this type of injury, has been a known risk amongst those serving in the Armed Forces.
 The MoD has a legal responsibility to limit this risk.

 The MoD should keep their employees safe by:

 - Providing the correct equipment, such as the correct boots and gloves

 - Educating service personnel on the signs and treatment of Non Freezing Cold Injuries